We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Facebook's total ESG risk score

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Facebook's overall score of 29.54 (as at 07/31/2020) is pretty weak – landing it in it in the 61st percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Facebook's overall score of 29.4 (as at 01/01/2019) is nothing to write home about – landing it in it in the 59th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Facebook is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).